 The MDX delivers a sporty driving character, a high level of cabin refinement, and a fine selection of high-tech features, along with the expected passenger and cargo utility of a 7-passenger crossover SUV.

 The 3rd-row seating is tight, and the 2nd row is not outstanding for space or comfort either.

 Like all new Acuras, the MDX does not offer traditional stand-alone options.

 WHAT IS IT?

 The MDX is Acura’s 7-passenger crossover SUV, and it’s been a consistent best seller for the brand since its introduction in 2001.
-Trim levels (which Acura handles like option packages) ascend through entry-level Base, volume Technology, more feature-rich Technology with Entertainment, and top-line Advance and Advance with Entertainment.
-New for 2019 is an A-Spec sport appearance model, which is offered only with all-wheel drive; it includes exclusive 20-inch wheels with low-profile tires and a host of sporty styling touches inside and out.
+Trim levels (which Acura handles like option packages) ascend through entry-level Base, volume Technology, more feature-rich Technology with Entertainment, sporty A-Spec, and top-line Advance and Advance with Entertainment.
+The A-Spec is offered only with all-wheel drive; it includes exclusive 20-inch wheels with low-profile tires and a host of sporty styling touches inside and out.
 All of the above models are powered by a 3.5-liter V6 paired with a 9-speed automatic transmission with a push-button gear selector.
 An MDX Sport Hybrid version is also available—it uses a 3.0-liter V6 engine paired to a 7-speed dual-clutch automated-manual transmission with an integrated electric motor powering the front wheels, and two more electric motors powering the rear wheels.
 The hybrid system’s total horsepower output is 321, an increase of 31 hp over the regular MDX.